Alfresco/acs-packaging/docs/query-accelerator.md

 * Enable the Query Accelerator by setting the property alfresco.queryAccelerator.enabled to true.
 * Define the location of the Query Accelerator configs by setting the property alfresco.queryAccelerator.config.path
+* Wait time after system startup before populating the tables.
+Default value is 60
+* The size of each population batch.
+Default value is 250000

 ### Properties example
 ```
 alfresco.queryAccelerator.enabled=true
 alfresco.queryAccelerator.config.path=alfresco/queryaccelerator
+alfresco.queryAccelerator.populator.startDelayMinutes=3
+alfresco.queryAccelerator.populator.workerBatchSize=250000
 ```